+Exhibit 14

-Landsvirkjun's ratio of capital spending to net PP&E is likely to remain below 5%
+Landsvirkjun's ratio of capital spending to net PP&E is likely to rise from 2024

-Capex and fixed assets including Landsnet
+Capex and fixed assets

 All figures and ratios are based on reported financial data.
 Moody's Forecasts (F) are Moody's opinion and do not represent the views of the issuer.
 PP&E stands for property, plant and equipment.